TourCMS/ng-tourcms/README.md

 Optionally, add [X2JS](http://code.google.com/p/x2js/) to receive JSON back rather than the default XML

-At the time of writing TourCMS API does not support [CORS](http://www.w3.org/TR/cors/), thus this library is largely intended for use in development environments such as Cordova (Phonegap).
+At the time of writing TourCMS API does not support [CORS](http://www.w3.org/TR/cors/), thus this library is largely intended for use developing with AngularJS in native wrapper environments such as Cordova (Phonegap).

-If using Cordova you may need to whitelist access to the TourCMS API (`https://api.tourcms.com`) and photo hosting (`http://media.tourcms.com`, `http://*.rackcdn.com`).
+If using Cordova (Phonegap) you may need to whitelist network access to the TourCMS API on`https://api.tourcms.com` and - if you are linking to TourCMS hosted images - our media CDN on `http://media.tourcms.com` and `http://*.rackcdn.com`.

 ## Installation / Configuration